ch4dwick/terraform-devops/README.md

 ### Environment secrets

-This pattern will widely used in most actions to validate, plan, and apply the changes.
+This pattern will be widely used in most actions to validate, plan, and apply the changes.

 \<target account>/AWS_ACCESS_KEY_ID